iamoldham/DareOlufowobi/README.md

 ---

-I'm a DevOps Engineer wit Software Engineer and IT Insfrastructure skills.
+I'm a DevOps Engineer wit Software Engineer and IT Infrastructure skills.
 I care about how software solutions improve user experience hence, an ardent proponent of DevOps and automation.

 - 🔭 I share technical knowledge on [oldhamtec.com](https://oldhamtec.com)
 - 🌱 I'm currently learning Kubernetes